top of page

 No, I am not leaving California.
 This essay addresses the many many people who have left California.
 I have known more than my share of them over the course of having lived in this state for forty years.

-I arrived here as very young adult, and I, a native Northeasterner, was not welcomed by many of what would be known today as Native Californians.
+I arrived here as a very young adult, and I, a native Northeasterner, was not welcomed by many of what would be known today as Native Californians.
 The atmosphere that I encountered was one of hostility and narrow-minded snootiness.
 I was stunned, and offended, by the ignorant callousness of people who had so much beauty and opportunity all around them.
 There were vast swaths of land that had yet to even be surveyed for development and construction, the types of property that had eons earlier been gobbled up and concreted in the Northeast.

 Legions of those very same individuals had to, during the past decade, and especially during Geezer Moonbeam’s 2nd 2-term turn at the trough — leave California.